 We ended up spending the evening with the Hall’s.
 They shared a lot about their family, life after Ron’s first wife (the one in the book) passed away, and their life at that time.
 We learned he had sued Disney to get the rights to his book back after they removed the faith out of it.
 Ron promised to send Rhonda an autographed copy of his book, as well as one of the sequel, “What Difference Do It Make”.
 True to his word, the books showed up in the mail.
 There is a picture of Rhonda with the books.

 I won’t tell you the whole story, but I’ve read both books.
 They are wonderful and inspiring.
 Ron grew up in poverty with an alcoholic father.
 He got married, but was unsettled and aimless.
 He bought a piece of art, which his wife was not happy about given their financial situation.
 Ron parlayed that experience into becoming an international, jet setting art dealer; the kind that sells Van Gogh’s and Picasso’s.

 Marital problems drove them to become Christians, and get involved in homeless causes.

-Ron actually took in an uneducated, modern day, black slave/ex-convict for nine years.
+Ron actually took in an uneducated, modern day, black slave/ex-convict.
 Ron and Denver were recognized in the Whitehouse, and his story continues to inspire people to make a difference.

 We have not seen the movie, but we can’t wait to see it.
+I hope you’ll go too.
 I’d encourage you to read these two books and ask yourself.
 “How can I make a difference?”